guidofaecke/tapog/INSTALL.md

 A couple steps later you wil read `Optional: Installing firmware`.
 Just install it.

 When the time comes to install the logger as stated as ``, use `emerge app-admin/rsyslog` instead.

+Now, after you managed to get your new setup booted and you are logged in, we install a webserver and php.
+Let's get started with typing `ufed` and hit enter.
+Within the 'Gentoo USE flags editor' type `php` to jump to the php use flag and hit the space bar to select it.
+We will need to do the same to all these use flags: `cli fastcgi fpm`, ...no worries, if some other USE-flags are missing, just fire up `ufed` again, add the flag and try to compile the package again.

+Now would be a good time to get our system up-to-date, based on the changes USE-flags.
+Type `emerge -uDNav --with-bdeps=y @world` on the command ine and hit enter.

+...and again, based on your hardware, that might take a while!!!